 In the present RR, we will test two main hypotheses (see also Table 1 and Table 2):

 If visual perception operates in cycles, then the moment at which a target is presented, with respect to the pre-stimulus brain rhythm in the relevant low-frequency bands, will affect stimulus processing, leading to behavioural (e.g., detection rate; Hp a.1, and a.2, Table 1) and/or electrophysiological (e.g., ERPs; Hp a.3, Table 1) effects.
 According to the pulsed inhibition hypothesis (Mathewson et al., 2009, 2011), these effects should be evident (at least) when pre-stimulus alpha power is high (Hp a.1, Table 1).
-Alternatively, if behavioural and/or electrophysiological measures have no relation to the phase of the pre-stimulus, low-frequency brain rhythms, we should conclude that we do not replicate Mathewson et al., (2009) results; therefore, within the studied parameters, there is no evidence for visual perception to operate in cycles (see Table 2).
+Alternatively, if behavioural and/or electrophysiological measures have no relation to the phase of the pre-stimulus, low-frequency brain rhythms, we should conclude that we do not replicate Mathewson et al. (2009) results; therefore, within the studied parameters, there is no evidence for visual perception to operate in cycles (see Table 2).

-The second hypothesis states that if visual perception operates in cycles, then the influence of the pre-stimulus oscillatory phase on behavioural and/or neurophysiological measures should be valid regardless of whether there is a temporal expectation (Study 1) or not (Study 2) (Hp b.1, Tables 1-2).
-Alternatively, if behavioural and/or neurophysiological effects areste evident only (or bigger) in the fixed (vs. jittered) target onset, we should conclude that there is evidence for temporal expectation to operate in cycles, at least within the studied parameters; however, when expectancy is removed from the paradigm, no phase effects are present.
+The second hypothesis states that if visual perception operates in cycles, then the influence of the pre-stimulus oscillatory phase on behavioural and/or neurophysiological measures should be valid regardless of whether temporal expectation is strong (Study 1) or weak (Study 2) (Hp b.1, Tables 1-2).
+Alternatively, if behavioural and/or neurophysiological phase effects are only evident (or bigger) in the fixed (vs. jittered) target onset, we should conclude that there is evidence for temporal expectation to operate in cycles, at least within the studied parameters; however, when expectancy is strongly reduced, phase effects are negligible.

-We will consider the current replication a success if a statistically significant (p<0.02) meta-analytic estimate across labs is observed in the expected direction (Pavlov et al., 2021) (Hps a, only).
-Please note that although testing Hp-b is conditional upon Hp-a significance, it will not affect the replication attempt within the #EEGManyLabs protocol.
+Although the main hypotheses will be tested by replicating the statistics in the original study (Mathewson et al., 2009), we will consider the current replication a success if a statistically significant (p<0.02) meta-analytic estimate across labs is observed in the expected direction (Pavlov et al., 2021) (Hps a, only).
+Please note that although testing Hp-b is conditional upon Hp-a significance, it will not affect the replication attempt within the #EEGManyLabs project (see also Table 2).

 Methods

 We plan to run two studies, both testing the general hypothesis that low-frequency oscillatory phase influences visual detection and/or visual ERPs.
 Study 1 is a direct replication of Mathewson et al., (2009) in which the time before the target appearance is fixed.
-Study 2 will be undertaken only if we obtain positive results from Study 1, and it will adopt the same paradigm as Study 1 with the only exception of a variable delay before the target onset.
+Study 2 will be undertaken only if we obtain positive (or inconclusive) results from Study 1, and it will adopt the same paradigm as Study 1 with the exception of a variable delay before the target onset.

-Participants: 7 labs (see Table 3 for the labs involved) will provide an N= 35 participants (age range: 18-30; with normal or corrected to normal vision) for Study 1 .
-Additionally, only if the Study 1 results are positive, 4 labs have committed to providing N=35 participants for Study 2 (note that the number of labs involved in Study 2 may increase in later stages of the present RR; and the number of labs will be taken into account when comparing results from the two studies).
-Each lab will obtain ethical approval from their relevant institutions and a signed consent form from each participant, including the data sharing option (see Table 3).
+Participants: 9 labs (see Table 3 for the labs involved) will provide an N= 35 participants each (age range: 18-30; with normal or corrected to normal vision) for Study 1, for a total of N= 315 participants.
+Additionally, if the Study 1 results are positive or inconclusive, 4 labs have committed to providing N=35 participants each for Study 2 (note that the number of labs involved in Study 2 may increase in later stages of the present RR; and the number of labs will be taken into account when comparing results from the two studies).
+Each lab will obtain ethical approval from their relevant institutions and a signed consent form from each participant, including the data-sharing option.